Thyroid cancer: Staging

 Cancer staging is the process of determining the extent of the development of a cancer.
 The TNM staging system is usually used to classify stages of cancers, but not of the brain.

 Metastases

-Detection of differentiated thyroid cancer metastasis may be detected by performing a full-body scintigraphy using iodine-131.
+Detection of differentiated thyroid cancer metastases may be detected by performing a full-body scintigraphy using iodine-131.

 Spread

 Thyroid cancer can spread directly, via lymphatics or blood.
 Direct spread occurs through infiltration of the surrounding tissues.
 The tumor infiltrates into infrahyoid muscles, trachea, oesophagus, recurrent laryngeal nerve, carotid sheath, etc. The tumor then becomes fixed.
 Anaplastic carcinoma spreads mostly by direct spread, while papillary carcinoma spreads so the least.
 Lymphatic spread is most common in papillary carcinoma.
 Cervical lymph nodes become palpable in papillary carcinoma even when the primary tumor is unpalpable.
 Deep cervical nodes, pretracheal, prelaryngeal, and paratracheal groups of lymph nodes are often affected.
 The lymph node affected is usually the same side as that of the location of the tumor.
 Blood spread is also possible in thyroid cancers, especially in follicular and anaplastic carcinoma.
 The tumor emboli do angioinvasion of lungs; end of long bones, skull, and vertebrae are affected.
 Pulsating metastases occur because of their increased vascularity.